0chain/zboxcli/README.md

     ./zbox copy --allocation d0939e912851959637257573b08c748474f0dd0ebbc8e191e4f6ad69e4fdc7ac --remotepath /file.txt --destpath /existingFolder/file.txt

+### Move

+Use move command to move file to another folder path in dStorage.
+By using help for this command, you will see it takes parameters:

+- --allocation string --Allocation ID
+- --destpath string Destination path for the object.
+Existing directory the object should be copied to.
+- --remotepath string Remote path of object to move

+Command

+    ./zbox move --allocation d0939e912851959637257573b08c748474f0dd0ebbc8e191e4f6ad69e4fdc7ac --remotepath /file.txt --destpath /existingFolder/file.txt

 ### List allocations

 Use list allocations command to list all allocations for a client.